-Yes, an investment in the Notes is subject to certain risks, including the risk of loss.
-Please refer to the section entitled "Risk Factors" in this pricing supplement and the accompanying prospectus supplement.
+Yes, an investment in the Notes is subject to risks.
+Please refer to the sections entitled "Risk Factors" in this pricing supplement and the accompanying MTN prospectus supplement.

 What is the Crude Oil Contract?

 An exchange-traded futures contract, such as the Crude Oil Contract, provides for the future purchase and sale of a specified type and quantity of a commodity.
 The contract provides for a specified settlement month in which the commodity is to be delivered by the seller.
 Rather than settlement by physical delivery of the commodity, futures contracts may be settled for the cash value of the right to receive or sell the specified commodity on the specified date.